calebjmatthews/cavern-havok-2/conceit.md

 * Bulwark: equips barricade, defends self and allies; 18 Health, 2 Speed, 3 Charm
   * Head: Defense granted +2
   * Top: Defense +4
-  * Light Greaves: 1-2 move, 1 Defense
+  * Light Greaves: Move 1 - 2 | 1 Defense
   * Rescuer Greaves: Move to the space immediately in front of any ally
   * Pillar: 3 Defense to user and all allies in row
   * Basher: 2 Defense to user | 2 damage to first target in enemy row